barbarachbc/esphome-workshop/README.md

 model: "BME280"
 connectionTypes: ["i2c"]  # Only connections you actually used
 tags: ["temperature", "humidity", "pressure"]
-status: "unused"  # REQUIRED: unused, testing, deployed, or retired
+status: "ready"  # REQUIRED: ready, testing, deployed, or retired
 productionStatus: "active"  # REQUIRED: active, NRND, discontinued, or unknown (default)
 notes: "Bought in 2015, finally time to use it!"  # optional
 dateAcquired: "2015"  # optional